 There are also some safety concerns when you take SSRIs.
 Although it is infrequent, if too much serotonin accumulates, you may develop the problem of serotonin syndrome.
 It only occurs if two different drugs that increase serotonin are taken together.

 It can also interact with some over-the-counter drugs and prescription medicines, including vitamins and herbal products.
 Before you start taking SSRIs, ensure that you consult your health care professional about all the drugs and supplements you are currently taking.

 When you decide on using antidepressants for anxiety and panic attacks, you may get confused about the correct medicine for you.
 An individual experiences depression a bit differently; there is no one size fits all medication.
-You can consult your health care provider to find the best, easy-to-take, and effective drugs.
+You can consult your healthcare provider to find the best, easy-to-take, and most effective drugs.
 Some factors include:

 You may have to take drugs for six to eight weeks before you start feeling the full effects, but you can begin to notice benefits within the first two to four weeks.

 When you start treating depression, what works for one person may not be effective for another.
 So, finding the best one for you can take time.
 If you start taking drugs for your anxiety and panic attacks, it may take some time to determine the therapeutic dose that works best for you.

 Please consult your healthcare provider on how long it should take an antidepressant to work.